neftjs/neft/types/basics/item.coffee.md

 *Integer* Item::children.index(*Item* value)
 --------------------------------------------

+Returns an index of the given child in the children array.

 			index: (val) -> Array::indexOf.call @, val
 			indexOf: @::index

 *Boolean* Item::children.has(*Item* value)
 ------------------------------------------

+Returns `true` if the given item is an item child.

 			has: (val) -> @index(val) isnt -1

 Item::children.clear()
 ----------------------

-Removes all children from a node.
+Removes all children from the item.

 			clear: ->
 				while child = @[0]